Johnny (1980 film): Themes

 Kavitha Muralidharan of The Hindu wrote that most of Mahendran's films, including Johnny, "offer a prismatic view of relationships".
 She contrasted Johnny with Mahendran's earlier film Uthiripookkal (1979), saying that while that film's protagonist was "rigid in his relationship with people", the title character of Johnny is "as vulnerable as a woman could be".
 Mani Prabhu of Cinema Express described Johnny as an antithesis to the "lead man of those times – the macho guy, surrounded by drooling girls, bashing up villains and spouting pretentious advice" by being "vulnerable, loving and grounded".

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
 The song "Oru Iniya Manathu" is erroneously credited to Jency on the original LP record marketed by Inreco, but actually sung by Sujatha.
 The song "Aasaiye Kaathule" is set in the Carnatic raga known as Sindhu Bhairavi, and "Kaatril Enthan" is set in Keeravani.
 "Aasaiye Kaathule" was reused as "Raathri" in the Telugu film Gundello Godari (2013).
 It was also reused twice in Hindi: as "Dil Mere Udaas" (composed by Anand–Milind) for Angrakshak (1995), and as "Sannata" (composed by Ilaiyaraaja) in Shamitabh (2015).
 "Kaatril Endhan Geetham" was reused in Hindi as "Naina Bole" in Aur Ek Prem Kahani (1996), and the instrumental theme was sampled by Yuvan Shankar Raja for the theme of 7G Rainbow Colony (2004).
+The film was dubbed into Telugu as Naa Pere Johnny and lyrics were written by Rajashri.